jibundeyare/bibliotheque/README.md

 - date d’emprunt
 - date de retour
 - relation many to one avec Livre
-- relation many to one avec Emprunt
+- relation many to one avec Emprunteur

 ### Paramètre